Apr 11, 2019 Beware of the Icebreaker — Make Thoughtful Activity Choices

 There are many ways to avoid these pitfalls and set a positive tone.
 First, be thoughtful of the language you use as a facilitator.
 For example, I find myself using the term “rapport-building” instead of ice-breaking, and consciously use language and activities that invite people into an experience rather than “calling on” them to participate.

 Start the group with simpler activities that aren’t overly silly or performance oriented.
 Include choices about the level of participation.
 By building trust in this way, group members start to share and engage at their own pace and become more willing to push their comfort zones later on when it really matters.
-I usually begin programs with a “hook” or engagement activity as they arrive that they can do at their own pace, and involves autonomy and choice.
+Begin programs with a “hook” or engagement activity as they arrive that they can do at their own pace, and involves autonomy and choice (see my post from the archives “The First Five Minutes” and “Creating Meaning with Metaphor” for ideas for using metaphoric objects for openers to engage).

 Create Context, Relevancy, and Meaning from the Start